 Look at all your service providers as partners in your business’ success.
 Partnerships will benefit your bottom line more than the product or service that gives you a low-ball price today and no support or reliability in the future when you need it.

 Time for Due Diligence

-I get asked about statements on non-legit scammy websites regularly.
+I get asked about statements on made on other websites regularly.
 Don’t let information that goes against the necessary and required investment and hard work required to succeed online override your common sense.

 Remember that old State Farm commercial… “They can’t put it on the Internet if it isn’t true.” with the creepy date that’s a “French Model”.
 That commercial was effective because is makes a valid point.

 When it comes to your online business project, taking the time to learn just enough to know who has your best interests at heart is time well spent.
 Being able to discover when you are just getting a sales pitch is crucial.
-Your gut will tell you the difference -- follow it!
+Your gut will tell you the difference — follow it.

 Here are a few things I do when investigating a new business partner:

-- I look up their domain name at a WHOIS lookup to see how long they have owned their domain.
+- I also look up their domain name at a WHOIS lookup to see how long they have owned their domain.
 This is a good indication of how long they have been in business.